Quantitative Modeler Needed

 - Able to adapt quickly to changing priorities and strict timelines.

 The position is expected to last one year.
-The rate of pay will be $33-37/hr, depending on skills and experience, and the position will be eligible for the benefits described on the Integrated Statistics website.
+The rate of pay will be dependent on skills and experience, and the position will be eligible for the benefits described on the Integrated Statistics website.

 Integrated Statistics is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of age, color, disability, gender, national origin, race, religion, gender identity, sexual orientation, veteran status, or any classification protected by federal, state, or local law.
 Consistent with its obligations under federal law, Integrated Statistics is committed to taking affirmative action to employ and advance in employment qualified women, minorities, disabled individuals, special disabled veterans, veterans of the Vietnam era, and other eligible veterans.
 For assistance with accessibility of applications, posters, forms, and/or documents, please email the Integrated Statistics office.